Skip to content

 If you’re interested, then follow the ‘Elections Nomination’ link that will be provided when they are open, and submit an online nomination form.
 On this same page you will find information about the process of elections, details of when the hustings meeting will take place, and general guidelines.

-Depending on what position you are standing for, you will need to collect 6, 15 or 30 signatures from registered University of Glasgow students who are eligible to nominate you.
+Depending on what position you are standing for, you will need to collect 6, 15 or 30 signatures from registered University of Glasgow students who are eligible to sponsor you.
 Please check the relevant guidelines to find out more information.

 Once nominations have closed, a list of candidates will be uploaded onto our website.